2raj2raj/bitcoin-educational-content/courses/btc302/en.md

 ####

-With the goal of further prospering your community, **a course called COMMU201 will be posted on [planb.network](https://planb.network/) in the coming months**.
+To further enrich your community, **a course called COMMU201 will be posted on [planb.network](https://planb.network/) in the coming months**.

 Through it, **we will also **detail another important point: the organization of large-scale events with about a hundred participants**.
 We will address questions such as: Why?
 What organization?
 Where, what budget?
 How?
 What operation?